apelegri/wechat-mini-program-wiki/README.md

 ### Data binding

-Mini-program framework does not allow developers to use the DOM to control your WXML elements.
+The Mini-program framework does not allow developers to use the DOM to control your WXML elements.
 Instead, you will **update your view layer** (.wxml file) **via data binding method:**

  ![wxml and html differences](assets/data-binding.png)